 “What are they talking about?” the man said.
 “There’s two guys in here, Dot.
 Come on in.”

 This first visitor emerged fully in the open.
-A second followed.
+The second followed.
 “They told me I was looking for Chief Grinker,” the woman said.
 She peered at Grinker, nose coming up inquisitive, forehead and chin receding.
 “Who are you?”

 “Please sit down, ma’am,” he said.
 “I’m Grinker.
 This is Detective-Sergeant Ahern.”